coolguycaden/RoAG-kit/README.md

 - **`package.json`**: Manages dependencies and scripts for the Electron app.
 - **`Makefile`**: Automates the build process for the C backend.

-This structure separates concerns, making the project easier to manage and scale.

 ```